egberts/egberts.github.io-src/content/articles/isp-he-dns/isp-he-dns.md

 Click on the green "validate" botton.

 WARNING: Do not click on the BLUE BUTTON.
-If you do, you would need to delete the entire settings of your domain and start all over again.
-Yeah, be careful there.
+If you do blick on that blue buutton, you would need to delete the entire settings of your domain and start all over again.
+So, yeah, be careful there.

 <div class="m-image">